-Budapest, Hungary – László Krasznahorkai, one of the most prominent contemporary Hungarian authors, won the prestigious U.S. National Book Award 2019.
+Budapest, Hungary – László Krasznahorkai, arguably the most prominent contemporary Hungarian writer, won the prestigious U.S. National Book Award 2019.

 Translated by Ottilie Mulze, László Krasznahorkai’s novel ‘Baron Wenckheim’s Homecoming’ (Báró Wenckheim hazatér in Hungarian) received the American National Book Award in the Translated Literature category – a prize intended to celebrate both the author and translator’s work.
 No small feat considering, as we wrote earlier this year, that one of the defining features of Krasznahorkai’s books is how difficult they are to translate in a foreign language.